JulianArnold/LRTHW/test-tickle/README.md

 ## Notes

+20210222: have bones of a diagram, now need a to-do list to go through

+20210216: about to start the map (drawing) of the Bond game

+20210209: hand-written most of the game which is a multiple-choice variant of the Bond film: The Living Daylights.
+Have listed the actors, the places, the villains and the locations.
+Have also added gadgets and plot devices.
+Now need a to-do list and a map.

 20210126: started reading through the list of rules for if statements, loops and debugging..

 20210121: finishing ex35 and starting ex36